simonthum/git-sync/README.md

 `-s` is the equivalent of `branch.$branch_name.sync`, allowing syncing a branch even if the matching `git config` option is not set.

-`-p` controls how the choice of remote to use for backing up.
-If it is set, then instead of simply relying on `branch.$branch_name.remote` to select the backup remote, the script uses also considers the branch's pushRemote.
-As explained [in the docs](https://git-scm.com/docs/git-config), there are three `git config` options that specify the remote to push to by default, with `branch.$branch_name.pushRemote` overriding `remote.pushDefault` which in turn overrides `branch.$branch_name.remote`.
-The `-p` flag adopts this logic.

 # License

 I declare this work to be useable under the provisions of the CC0 license.